Chigbo-Asomugha/S3-CloudFront-Hosting/README.md

 **Amazon S3:** This stands for Simple Storage System.
 It is an *Object Storage* service that allows you to store and retrieve data.
-It also provides you with virtually with an unlimited storage for all your file storage needs.
+It also provides you (virtually) with an unlimited storage for all your file storage needs.

 **Amazon CloudFront:** This is a Content Delivery Network (CDN) service that accelerates the delivery of your website's contents to users around the world.
 It caches content at edge locations, reducing latency and improving speed.
 Amazon CloudFront is a fast content delivery network (CDN) service that securely delivers data, videos, applications, and APIs to customers globally with low latency and high transfer speeds.